pachyderm/pachyderm/doc/docs/1.10.x/enterprise/saml_setup.md

 ## Activation

-For testing, we **highly** recommend running Pachyderm in Minikube, in case the process of configuring your cluster doesn't go well initially and you need to restart the cluster.
+For testing, we **highly** recommend that you run Pachyderm in Minikube.
+If you accidentally misconfigure your cluster, you might lock yourself out of your cluster, and you will not be able to log in again to fix the configuration error.
+With Minikube, experimenting with authentication options is easier and safer and will not risk data loss.

 To activate Pachyderm enterprise and Pachyderm auth: